DC-3T/Gorter_R_tutorial/README.md

 See below some additional resources for learning R and ggplot2.

 # Additional Resources
-A learning strategy for R: https://education.rstudio.com/learn/beginner/
+A learning strategies for R: https://education.rstudio.com/learn/beginner/

 Cheatsheet for ggplot2: https://github.com/rstudio/cheatsheets/blob/master/data-visualization-2.1.pdf